AlecMcCutcheon/frequency-jewelry-explorer/README.md

-# Resonant Frequency Bio-Interaction Science
+# The Science & Potential Benefits of Resonant Frequency Jewelry

 A React application that explores the potential biological interaction mechanisms of McCutcheon's jewelry technology.